core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section title="IANA Considerations">

 	<t>
-	"core.rd" and "core.rd-lookup" resource type needs to be registered when the appropriate registry is created by <xref target="I-D.ietf-core-link-format"/>.
+	"core.rd", "core.rd-group" and "core.rd-lookup" resource types need to be registered with the resource type registry defined by <xref target="RFC6690"/>.
 	</t>

 	<t>